open-revolution/openrevolution/content/news/tedx-tech-hidden-cause-of-inequality-rufus-pollock-2018.md

 That's what crucial.
 Because we could have a story where Mr Gates magical apple tree is shared with everyone.
 Everyone has apples.
 But no, we've created rules that give people exclusive control and ownership.

 And there's a logic to that: it costs money to create the "apple tree”.
 We all know it costs money to make Windows or to make a movie.
 So as a society we thought: "Ok, we've got to have a way they make their money back."
-So what we've done is given out these monopoly rights like copyright and patents that given someone exclusive, monopoly control of these pieces of software, these movies, these databases etc.
+So what we've done is given out these monopoly rights like copyright and patents that have given someone exclusive, monopoly control of these pieces of software, these movies, these databases etc.

 ## But there is this massive unintended side-effect: inequality, stagnation and instability